danwithabox/eslint-entree/README.md

 }
 ```

-You can use `File: Save without Formatting` from the VSCode command palette if you want to skip lint-on-save on occasion.
+You can use `File: Save without Formatting` from the VS Code command palette if you want to skip lint-on-save on occasion.

 ### Filtering